fjuercke/corridor/README.md

 # corridor
-This repository contains the functions and code developed during the coarse of my PhD to create least-cost corridors.
+This repository contains the functions and code developed during the course of my PhD to create least-cost corridors.